 PURPOSE: The purpose of this elective is to provide students with a broad-based medpeds ambulatory care experience by seeing a diverse patient population, while supervised by attending faculty members and medpeds residents.
 The medpeds clinic at UIC provides a full spectrum of primary health care for newborns, infants, children, adolescents, adults and the elderly.
 In addition to the outpatient management of acute and chronic illness, issues regarding the preventive health maintenance of children, adolescents and adults are stressed.
 Students will experience a busy academic outpatient practice as well as select subspecialty clinics which have been chosen to complement this primary care experience.
 This elective is ideally suited for students considering a career in medpeds, however, given the broad clinical exposure this elective is also suitable for students considering any primary care field.

 Faculty who are precepting the students will be encouraged to provide regular oral feedback to students throughout the rotation.
-Dr. Caskey, the medpeds program director, will touch base with each student mid-rotation to 1) assess the student’s elective experience; 2) assess progress on scholarly project; and 3) provide feedback on student’s performance.
-Students will be provided formal feedback during a meeting with Dr. Caskey at the end of the rotation.
-Dr Caskey will compile feedback from all the faculty and residents regarding student’s performance and scholarly activity.
+Dr. Srivastava the medpeds program director, will touch base with each student mid-rotation to 1) assess the student’s elective experience; 2) assess progress on scholarly project; and 3) provide feedback on student’s performance.
+Students will be provided formal feedback during a meeting with Dr. Srivastava at the end of the rotation.
+Dr Srivastava will compile feedback from all the faculty and residents regarding student’s performance and scholarly activity.

 Reporting Instructions: The week prior to the start of the rotation, please contact Ms. Chanel Brown for specific rotation details and instructions.

 Patient Care: The majority of student’s time will be spent in direct patient care where they will practice obtaining a history, performing an exam, creating a diagnostic/therapeutic differential, and formulating a plan for care.